shinhugh/chat/README.md

 All data are stored in a SQL relational database.

+The server has dependencies on the following external Java libraries:

+- Corresponding JDBC driver for the RDBMS used
+- Gson

+Of course, there are dependencies on the libraries provided by the servlet container as well (e.g. `HTTPServlet`).

-The deployed server is using Apache Tomcat and MySQL.
+The server currently deployed on AWS is using Apache Tomcat and MySQL.

 ---